Health and Wellness

 “The most common symptoms people experience are cough, fever, and shortness of breath,” Kline said.
 “But not all these symptoms happen in every person.
-The disease quite variable and everyone is different.
-Many people who are infected show no symptoms, but can still spread the disease.”
+The disease is quite variable, and everyone is different.
+Many people who are infected have more mild symptoms like a stuffy nose, occasional mild cough, and no fever.
+Some people have no symptoms at all, but they can still spread the disease.”

-Fever seems to be to one of the most common early markers of COVID-19, Kline noted.
+Fever seems to be one of the more common early markers of COVID-19, Kline noted.
 But you shouldn’t necessarily expect a high-grade fever with dangerously elevated temperatures.
 Many people with the disease run a low-grade fever for days, she said, and some may have no fever at all.

 Other symptoms can include sore throat, nasal congestion, fatigue, myalgia or muscle aches, and headache – many of which are similar to cold and flu symptoms.
 People with COVID-19 might also experience gastrointestinal symptoms such as nausea, vomiting, diarrhea, and loss of appetite.
 Related symptoms include new loss of taste or smell.

 These symptoms can appear between two and 14 days after exposure.

 The Centers for Disease Control and Prevention’s (CDC) current list of identified symptoms includes: